Quirinus/MXLU_Documentation/README.md

 - introduction page update. eg. skills from 30 per class --> 35 // most other stuff seems up to date, would it not be an idea for the docs to start with some sort of homepage, rather than about section?
 - Athulua, Strategy / Abilities section needs updating.
 - check procs "on Attack". was "on Attack" --> "on melee Attack" removed to get more space, or did marco add it in some of the lastest patches. if it's not too long (ie. it makes the page too wide because of some long ass procs), add "melee" back
+- (CG): Check the flat cold damage on tu short battle bow and see if it have min/max variation in t1 or if it is just flat damage, (its not flat damage, checked ingame)